hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 John, body mass index: on 20.897959183673468
 ```

-### 21.11 Object variable and parameter with identical name
+#### 8.3.1 Object variable and method parameter with identical name

 Above, the method setHeight assigns the object variable height the value of the parameter `newHeight`: